helix-osu-firmware/spi-bootload/README.md

 releasing reset (~microseconds).
 This is because with the ICAP included, GSR takes much longer (~1.25 us) to release, and only the Xilinx primitives respond to GSR.

+If you want to run the testbench (spi_bootload_tb.v) without the SPI flash, there's a parameter there to turn it off (USE_FLASH).
+Note that in that case, IDCODE will read 0, *but the simulation will 'hang' after that* since without the actual SPI flash, the bootloader will just continually loop waiting for the WEL to complete.
+It'll actually timeout eventually, it'll just take forever.

 # PicoBlaze notes